ac-willeke/trekroner-docs/docs/source/methods/06_tree_visibility/README.md

 ### Viewshed exposure modelling
 **github-repo**: [r.viewshed.exposure](https://github.com/OSGeo/grass-addons/tree/grass8/src/raster/r.viewshed.exposure)

 Visual exposure to urban trees was determined using the r.viewshed.exposure tool in GRASS GIS  developed by Cimburova and Blumentrath (2022) for all treecrown municipalities.
 The DSM-DTM and the tree crown binary raster served as inputs for the analysis.
-The default methods settings, which define a good balance between accuracy and processing time, were applied to all municipalities (Table X).
+The default methods settings, which define a good balance between accuracy and processing time, were applied to all municipalities (**[Table 1](params.rst)**).
 The viewshed parametrisation function was set to distance decay, which means that the pixel’s weight decreases the further you move away from the tree.
 The resulting visual exposure raster quantifies the level of visual exposure to urban trees, ranging from 0 (no exposure) to high exposure values.

 ![viewshed exposure](img/visual_exposure_graphical_abstract.png)